 As part of Project Watershed and Peninsula Project implementation, the Catchment Environmental Monitoring (CEM) Programme was established to demonstrate the long term benefits of soil conservation.
-To date monitoring has been established in selected priority soil conservation catchments in the Waipa, Lower Waikato, Upper Waikato and

-Coromandel management zones.
+To date monitoring has been established in selected priority soil conservation catchments in the Waipa, Lower Waikato, Upper Waikato and Coromandel management zones.
 The monitoring period will initially run for 10 years starting in 2003.

 The aim of the CEM programme is to provide a representative (and where possible quantitative) indication of changes in various environmental parameters resulting from soil conservation and river management work.
-Parameters include changes in the hill slope erosion, sedimentation in surface water, water temperature and in-stream ecological habitat.
+Parameters include changes in hill slope erosion, sedimentation in surface water, water temperature and in-stream ecological habitat.
 Stream bank erosion, riparian vegetation and fencing are monitored in the Riparian Characteristics Survey (RCS), completed once every two years in each priority catchment.
+Technical reports are completed annually detailing the results for the previous year.